-- 4.2.1 Garbage receptacles may be removable or permanently fixed. - 4.2.2 The customer-agreed calculation of the total capacity of the garbage receptacles having regard to the intended area of navigation, service conditions of the ship and number of persons on board shall be submitted to the Register. - 4.2.3 The garbage receptacles shall be so designed as to allow their easy discharge and cleaning. - 4.2.4 The garbage receptacles shall have smooth inner surfaces. - 4.2.5 The removable garbage receptacles shall be provided with appliances for reliable securing on board the ship. - 4.2.6 The garbage receptacles shall be provided with covers ensuring the tight closure of openings for garbage loading. - 4.2.7 The separate garbage receptacles shall be provided for the following garbage categories:
+4.2.1 Garbage receptacles may be removable or permanently fixed.

+4.2.2 The customer-agreed calculation of the total capacity of the garbage receptacles having regard to the intended area of navigation, service conditions of the ship and number of persons on board shall be submitted to the Register.

+4.2.3 The garbage receptacles shall be so designed as to allow their easy discharge and cleaning.

+4.2.4 The garbage receptacles shall have smooth inner surfaces.

+4.2.5 The removable garbage receptacles shall be provided with appliances for reliable securing on board the ship.

+4.2.6 The garbage receptacles shall be provided with covers ensuring the tight closure of openings for garbage loading.

+4.2.7 Depending on the categories generated on board the separate garbage receptacles shall be provided for the following garbage categories: